silx-kit/pyFAI/README.txt

 Dependencies
 ============

 Python 2.6 or 2.7.
-Compatiblity with python 3 is unchecked.
+Compatibility with python 3 is unchecked.
 For full functionality of pyFAI the following modules need to be installed.

     * numpy 		- 	http://www.numpy.org